Poems About Life: Homepage The website title, Poems About Life, on a blue, green and black background

 Enraged, I struck back and hit button number three,

-the overlooked button, the button like me.
+the overlooked button, the button just like me.

 “Take that,” I said, “because I refuse to conform.